ZhimingYe/BulkSeqAssistant/README.md

 # BulkSeqAssistant V5.1.3
 by Zhiming Ye @ Guangzhou Medical University, Last update date: 2022-9-1
+> Part of the code comes from online materials for learning and communication purposes only.

 ### A function collection developed to simplify the omics analysis process.
 This package is designed for bulk RNA-seq analysis and organizing data.
 Part of the function can be adopt in organizing data, WES analysis and scRNA-seq analysis as well.